The Vermont Smart Water Initiative

 Cyanobacteria outbreaks lead to beach closures because swimming in the water during a harmful algae bloom can lead to exposure to hepatotoxins, neurodegeneration, neurotoxins, general cytotoxin (multiple organ systems affected), dermal toxins, and gastro-intestinal toxins.

 Accelerating the Solution

 The Vermont Smart Water Initiative vision is to demonstrate and communicate how emerging Internet-of-Things technologies can help entities better manage clean water resources by enabling cost-effective smart city and precision agricultural implementation.

 This vision will be implemented through both theory and application so we can best learn as a community.
 Distinguished speakers will be invited to Burlington to speak as part of a Smart City Industry Panel focused on protecting water resources for theory.
 The application is a group of tech events call ‘App Nights’ organized by passionate IoT Conduit professional partners with financial backing from IoT Conduit Members and interested community stakeholder sponsors.

-The Smart City Industry Panel will comprise 4 of the top water scientists and technologist, moderated by water expert AJ Rossman and titled ‘Smart Cities – How Not to Reinvent the Wheel’.
-This panel of doers is meant to inspire our community by detailing successes, teach by evaluating failures and will address the following questions:
+The Smart City Industry Panel will be made up of 4 of the top water scientists and technologist, moderated by water expert AJ Rossman and titled ‘Smart Cities – How Not to Reinvent the Wheel’.
+This panel of doers will detail successes, teach by evaluating failures, and will address the following questions:

 - How does a smart city affect you?